St. Gallen Symposium: St. Gallen Foundation for International Studies (SSIS)

 The St. Gallen Foundation for International Studies acts as the supervisory body and ensures the continuity of the symposium, given the annually changing organizing team.
 The foundation has about ten members, with Beat Ulrich being the current CEO.
 Former CEOs include Philip Erzinger (2008-2017), Andreas Kirchschläger (1997-2008), Eugen von Keller (1995-1997), Gerard & Ursula Stoudman and Wolfgang Schürer (1975-1993).

 The Board of Trustees supervises the St. Gallen Foundation for International Studies with Peter Voser (Chairman ABB) as its Chairman.
-Further members are Manuel Ammann (President University of St. Gallen), Andreas Berger (CEO Swiss Re), Sabrina Soussan (former CEO Suez), Claudia Suessmuth Dyckerhoff (Board Member Roche & Clariant), Philipp Navratil (ISC Alumni, CEO Nespresso), Steven Althaus (ISC Alumni, CEO Grenzebach Group), Clara Streit (ISC Alumni, Chairwoman Deutsche Börse Group & Vonovia) and Ulrike Landfester (Professor University of St. Gallen).
+Further members are Manuel Ammann (President University of St. Gallen), Andreas Berger (CEO Swiss Re), Sabrina Soussan (Chairwoman Continental, former CEO Suez), Claudia Suessmuth Dyckerhoff (Board Member Clariant), Philipp Navratil (ISC Alumni, CEO Nestlé), Steven Althaus (ISC Alumni, CEO Grenzebach Group), Clara Streit (ISC Alumni, Chairwoman Deutsche Börse Group & Vonovia) and Ulrike Landfester (Professor University of St. Gallen).
 Josef Ackermann (former CEO Deutsche Bank) is the honorary chairman and a former member of the board.

-Conference Chairpersons are Lord Griffiths of Fforestfach, Dominik Barton, and Roshni Nadar, and from 2026 on Christoph Heusgen.
+Conference Chairpersons are Lord Griffiths of Fforestfach, Dominik Barton, Roshni Nadar, and Christoph Heusgen.

 Funding

 The 1974-established Circle of Benefactors constitutes the key element in the non-profit organization's funding.
 Currently, it encompasses more than 400 companies, which commit themselves for three years at a time to support the St. Gallen Symposium with a financial contribution.
 The Establishment of this long-term relationship continues, and the eventual cancellation of the event, like in 1979, can be prevented.
 The participants were invited to the Dinner for the Circle of Benefactors on Wednesday of the symposium, despite the St. Gallen Symposium's participation.

-This Circle of Benefactors has seven partners, providing special support in their respective areas: ABB, Accenture, BCG, UBS, HCL Tech, Swiss Re, Omega, and the Max Schmidheiny Foundation.
+This Circle of Benefactors has eight main partners, providing special support in their respective areas: ABB, Accenture, BCG, UBS, Kia, Swiss Re, Omega, and the Max Schmidheiny Foundation.

 The St. Gallen Symposium has partnered with the Max Schmidheiny Institution and the University of St. Gallen, making the symposium's infrastructure available every year.
 With the support of the St. Gallen-based Ria & Arthur Dietschweiler Foundation, the St. Gallen Symposium Public Forum is enabled.

 Moreover, there are numerous donors who contribute to the funding.